thisislawatts/example-jobs/Senior Commercial Counsel.md

 </ul>
 <p><strong>You Should Apply If:&nbsp;</strong></p>
 <ul>
-<li>You have a minimum of four years of experience, of which a minimum of two years has been spent in-house at a high-growth tech company.&nbsp;</li>
+<li>You have a minimum of eight years of experience, of which a minimum of two years has been spent in-house at a high-growth tech company.&nbsp;</li>
 <li>You have experience in drafting and advising clients on technology-related commercial agreements, including software licensing, strategic partnerships and reseller arrangements.&nbsp;</li>
 <li>You are able to juggle multiple priorities and tasks whilst remaining cheerful and resilient.&nbsp;</li>
 <li>You enjoy communicating complex ideas in simple language to non-lawyers.</li>